macs30122-winter24/final-project-runaway/Project Progress Report.md

 README: Huanrui CHEN

 ## 7. Workplan (optional)
-If useful for the group, create a plan with a list of tasks and a timeline that specifies when each task should be completed between now and the in-class presentations and final submission.

 Before February 10th (Completed Work):
 Completed the literature review, designed the crawler program, and successfully crawled sample data from the forum.
 Confirmed the data cleaning workflow for the public opinion survey.